 Karen Sorensen and Doreen Tartaglia received 2014 Community Service Awards from the Staten Island Not-for-Profit Association last month.
 The awards honor staff members who are often “unsung heroes” at the organizations where they work.
 Ms. Sorensen, whose official title is Payroll Coordinator, recently began sharing her flair for fundraising in a complementary role as an event planner.
 “Karen […]

-Borough President James S. Oddo will be honored for his service to Staten Island children and families with the Society’s 2014 Dr. Richard M. Silberstein Memorial Award.
-The award will be presented to Borough President Oddo on Friday, December 12, at SIMHS headquarters.
-“Borough President Oddo is a champion for health and wellness on our […]
+Borough President James S. Oddo was honored for his service to Staten Island children and families with the Society’s 2014 Dr. Richard M. Silberstein Memorial Award.
+The award was presented to Borough President Oddo on Friday, December 12, at SIMHS headquarters.
+“Borough President Oddo is a champion for health and wellness on our Island,” said SIMHS […]